eclipse-archived/codewind-docs/docs/_documentations/codewind-openapi-vscode.md

 ---
 layout: docs
-title: Open API Tools for Eclipse Codewind in VS Code
+title: Eclipse Codewind OpenAPI Tools in VS Code
-description: How to work with the Open API Tools for Eclipse Codewind in VS Code
+description: How to work with the Eclipse Codewind OpenAPI Tools in VS Code
-keywords: install, run, open, import, show, restart, edit, build, logs, tools, eclipse, Open API Tools for Eclipse Codewind in VS Code
+keywords: install, run, open, import, show, restart, edit, build, logs, tools, eclipse, Eclipse Codewind OpenAPI Tools in VS Code
 duration: 1 minute
 permalink: open-api-tools-for-vscode.html
 type: document
 order: 30
 ---

-# Open API Tools for Eclipse Codewind in VS Code
+# Eclipse Codewind OpenAPI Tools in VS Code

-The Open API Tools for Eclipse Codewind in VS Code provides commands that invoke the OpenAPI Generator to create API clients, server stubs, and HTML documentation from OpenAPI definitions.
+The Eclipse Codewind OpenAPI Tools in VS Code provide commands that invoke the OpenAPI Generator to create API clients, server stubs, and HTML documentation from OpenAPI definitions.
 The tools are integrated and customized to work with Codewind for VS Code, but they can also work without the Codewind extension.

 ## Prerequisites
 - Install Docker before you run the generator.
 In VS Code, the plug-in pulls in the OpenAPI generator image from [Docker](https://github.com/OpenAPITools/openapi-generator#16---docker).